Get started on your career in business, with the Undergraduate Certificate in Digital Business Skills from Victoria University.

 - design and use databases to store and retrieve data

 - make business decisions using basic accounting principles and reports

-Units undertaken as part of this course are designed to help you develop advanced digital business skills required to support modern small businesses.
-The course also builds a strong foundation for further tertiary study in Business or Information Technology.
+Units undertaken as part of this certificate are designed to help you develop advanced digital business skills required to support modern small businesses.
+This digital business skills course also builds a strong foundation for further tertiary study in Business or Information Technology.

 Undergraduate certificates are a recent addition to our courses.
 They let you graduate with a recognised qualification in as little as half a year.